-If the vehicle cannot be pulled over, and must be shut off while driving, press and hold ENGINE START/STOP for longer than two seconds, or press twice in five seconds.
+If the vehicle cannot be pulled over and must be shut off while driving, press and hold ENGINE START/ STOP for longer than two seconds, or press twice in five seconds.

-ACC/ACCESSORY (Amber Indicator Light): This mode allows some electrical accessories to be used when the engine is off.
+ACC/ACCESSORY (Amber Indicator Light)

+This mode allows you to use some electrical accessories when the engine is off.